JeremiahDMoore/flashcards/README.md

 ```

-Scan the QR code with your camera app and open in Expo Go to run the app
+Scan the QR code with your camera app and open in Expo Go to run the app!